LNER Class A4 4468 Mallard: 1938 speed record

 Mallard topped Stoke Bank at 75 mph and accelerated downhill.
 The speeds at the end of each 1 mile from the summit were recorded as: 87.5 mph, 96.5 mph, 104 mph, 107 mph, 111.5 mph, 116 mph and 119 mph; half-mile (800 m) readings after that gave 1203/4, 1221/2, 123, 1241/4 and finally 125 mph (194, 197, 198, 200 and 201 km/h).
 However, the dynamometer car tracks the current speed every half second on a paper roll moving 24 inch for every mile travelled.
 Speeds could be calculated by measuring the distance between the timing marks.
 Immediately after the run staff in the dynamometer car calculated the speed over five second intervals, finding a maximum of 125 mph.
-Although 126 mph was seen for a single second, Gresley would not accept this as a reliable measurement and 125 mph an hour was the figure published.
+Although 126 mph was seen for a single second, Gresley would not accept this as a reliable measurement and 125 mph was the figure published.

 Gresley planned to have another attempt in September 1939, but this was prevented by the outbreak of World War II.
 In 1948, plaques proposed and designed by Harry Underwood, a headmaster and keen steam enthusiast, were fixed onto the locomotive which stated 126 mph, and this became the generally accepted speed.
 Despite this, some writers have commented on the implausibility of the rapid changes in speed.
 A recent analysis has claimed that the paper roll was not moving at a constant rate, and the peaks and troughs in the speed curve resulting in claims of 125 mph held for 5 seconds and 126 mph for one second were just a result of this measuring inaccuracy.
 It concluded that a verifiable maximum speed was a sustained 124 mph for almost a mile.
 On 3 July 2013, the 75th anniversary of the speed record, all six surviving A4 locomotives were brought together at the National Railway Museum.

 Rival claims

 Mallards record has never been officially exceeded by a steam locomotive, although a German DRG Class 05 reached 124 mph in 1936 on a stretch of track that is flat, unlike Stoke Bank, which is slightly downhill.
 However, the Class 05 hauled a four-coach train of 197 tons, whereas Mallards seven-coach train weighed 240 tons.

-Several speed claims are tied to the US Pennsylvania Railroad and their various duplex locomotive classes.
+Several unattested speed claims are tied to the US Pennsylvania Railroad and their various duplex locomotive classes.
 The S1 class during its lifetime was claimed to having reached between 133.4 mph and 141.2 mph.
 Speed claims tied to the T1 class state the locomotive reached speeds up to 140 mph.
 Project Pennsylvania Railroad 5550 was constructing a brand-new T1, and stated their desire to test the locomotive when completed to see if it could claim the speed record from Mallard.
-In 2025 completion date of the project, started in 2013, was estimated at 2030.
+The completion date of the project, started in 2013, was estimated at 2030.